dmitrysamodurov/Aspose.Email-Documentation/net/release-notes/release-notes-2023/aspose-email-for-net-23-4-release-notes/_index.md

 **Changes in public API:**

 - `MapiTask.Priority` - Gets or sets the current Priority of the Task object.
-- `MhtSaveOptions.SaveAllHeaders` - Defines whether need to save all headers in output mhtml or not.
+- `MhtSaveOptions.SaveAllHeaders` - Defines whether there is a need to save all headers in output mhtml or not.
 - `HtmlFormatOptions.RenderTaskFields` - Indicates that the specific Task fields should be written in output html.

 Code samples: